ReactiveX/RxGo/README.md

 source := observable.From(it)
 sub := source.Subscribe(watcher)

-// wait for the async operation
+// wait for the channel to emit a Subscription
 <-sub

 ```